-Land Guidelines 2 Core Objectives 3 Sportsground Land should be categorised as 'Sportsground' if the land is used or proposed to be used primarily for active recreation involving organised sports or the playing of outdoor games.
-The core objectives for management of community land categorised as a sportsground are: a) to encourage, promote and facilitate recreational pursuits in the community involving active recreation involving organised sports and informal sporting activities and games. b) to ensure that such activities are managed having regard to any adverse impact on nearby residences.
-General community use Land that may be made available for use for any purpose for which community land may be used, whether by the public at large or by specific sections of the public.
+Land Guidelines Core Objectives Park Land which is, or proposed to be, improved by landscaping, gardens or the provision of non-sporting equipment and facilities, and for uses which are mainly passive or active recreational, social, educational and cultural pursuits that not unduly intrude on the peaceful enjoyment of the land by others.
+The core objectives for management of community land categorised as a park are: a) to encourage, promote and facilitate recreational, cultural, social and educational pastimes and activities. b) to provide for passive recreational activities or pastimes and for the casual playing of games. c) to improve the land in such a way as to promote and facilitate its use to achieve the other core objectives for its management General community use Land that may be made available for use for any purpose for which community land may be used, whether by the public at large or by specific sections of the public.
 The core objectives for management of community land categorised as general community use are to promote, encourage and provide for the use of the land, and to provide facilities on the land, to meet the current and future needs of the local community and of the wider public: a) in relation to public recreation and the physical, cultural, social and intellectual welfare or development of individual members of the public, and b) in relation to purposes for which a lease, licence or other estate may be granted in respect of the land (other than the provision of public utilities and works associated with or ancillary to public utilities)

-While the Local Government Act 1993 (LG Act) contains many provisions that have an impact on the management of the reserve there is one aspect of particular importance: the approval requirements certain activities specified in the Table from Section 68 of the Act, in particular those listed under Part D Community land.
+While the Local Government Act 1993 (LG Act) contains many provisions that have an impact on the management of the Reserve there is one aspect of particular importance: the approval requirements certain activities specified in the Table from Section 68 of the Act, in particular those listed under Part D Community land.